Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

     * **Tool description** — `Finds an email message`
     * **Label ID** — `UNREAD`

-The tools are configured and now we should setup a communication environment to speak with our AI Agent.
+The tools are configured and now we should set up a communication environment to speak with our AI Agent.

 [](){ #environment }
-## Setup the environment
+## Set up the environment

 !!! note
     In this tutorial we will use a Telegram bot.
 But generally, instead of it you can use Mailhook or any similar node.